 Internet logo design is one of the most challenging design jobs, simply because there are so many competing logo designs out there.
 You want one that is trendy, yet not overused.
 You want one that stands out, but isn’t so garish that nobody takes you seriously.
 If it seems like all the great ideas are taken, fear not.
 There are some excellent design concepts to help you find the perfect logo for your business.

 Even though internet sites are high tech, the logo always starts with a pencil sketch

 The Key Elements of the Best Logos

 Great logos, no matter what business you’re in, have a few key elements.
 The logo must be unique, it must be descriptive of the business, and it needs to be easy for customers to recognize and identify with.
-Before deciding on a logo design for your Internet company, do some research on your competitors’ logos.
+Before deciding on a logo design for your dot com company, do some research on your competitors’ logos.
 Choose a design that is different enough to stand out from the rest, yet still indicative of the type of industry you’re in.
 Steer clear of designs in your industry that are overused, as well as colors, shapes, and fonts that look too similar to your competition.

 Design Options for Company Logos

 Before you embark on a logo design, it pays to know some trends in Internet logo design that have already proven successful and have so many different variations that they will never be exhausted in terms of design options.
 Your design team at The Logo Company can help you determine which of these trends are best for your purposes.

 Badges and Buttons